hetfdex/github-api-go/README.md

 # github-api-go
-Microservices in Go to interact with GitHub API
+Microservice in Go to interact with GitHub API